Gretton, Northamptonshire: Landmarks

 Most of the earlier houses – a fair number dating from the 17th century – are built of local limestone, sometimes banded with darker ironstone and roofed with thatch or Collyweston stone slate.
 The buildings in Gretton are of a wide variety in age and architectural style, ranging from the centuries-old 'Corner Cottage' in Arnhill Road, to a relatively modern housing estate on the south-east side of the village.

 The Old School House, built in 1853, was the first purpose-built school in the village.
 The infants' classroom at the east end housed 70 children at times.
 The school operated until 1908, when the present school in Kirby Road was opened.
 Subsequently, it was used as the village community centre before being converted in the 1970s into a private house.

-Barn House, in High Street, is one of the few houses in the village that retains its thatched roof.
-In the 1940s there were about 40 thatched houses, now there are merely a handful.

 Stoneleigh House, in High Street, was formerly the premises of parchment makers.
 Springs were fed under the house into ponds which were used for soaking and cleaning the animal skins for preparation as parchment.
 Remnants of the drying sheds and other buildings still exist at the rear.

 Opposite the village green is a stone-mullioned building, Tythe Farm.
 It has been considerably changed and extended, after having been in a serious state of disrepair during the last century.
 In 1919 the district surveyor found it to be unfit for human habitation.
 To the rear of the farm is the Tythe Barn (rebuilt after being destroyed by a fire in 1985), which used to store the 10% of village produce that was given by parishioners to the church.

-Caistor's Cottage, in Caistor Road, was once a tiny cottage belonging to a shepherd called Castor.

 The Post Office and Stores, in High Street, is part of a Victorian terrace called Pages Row.
 Formerly owned by a brewery, pigsties at the rear were rented out for sixpence a year.
 The Gretton Pig Club, in which owners and breeders traded information and sponsored breed improvements, operated from 1876 until 1977.